-After receiving her undergraduate degree from the University of North Carolina at Chapel Hill, Sarah earned her Juris Doctor from Cornell Law School.
+Sarah received her undergraduate degree from the University of North Carolina at Chapel Hill and her Juris Doctor from Cornell Law School.
 While in law school, Sarah was an editor of the Cornell Law Review, a law clerk at the Cornell Legal Aid Clinic, and a research assistant to Professor Martha Albertson Fineman, director of Cornell University’s Feminism and Legal Theory Project.

 - J.D., Cornell Law School, 2004

 - B.A., Political Science and Women’s Studies, University North Carolina at Chapel Hill, 2000

 - United States District Court, Western District of North Carolina

 - American Bar Association